Working for int’l covenant against sacrilege: PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan has said that some people, who are ignorant of the real teachings of Holy Prophet Hazrat Muhammad (Peace be upon him), have become self-styled custodians of of religion (thekedars).
+ISLAMABAD: Prime Minister Imran Khan has said that some people, who are ignorant of the real teachings of Holy Prophet Hazrat Muhammad (Peace be upon him) have become thekedars of the religion.

 The premier announced that Pakistan would spearhead a worldwide campaign against defamation of religions and strive for securing an international convention for the purpose, as nobody could be allowed to hurt the religious sentiments of billions of Muslims under the garb of so-called freedom of speech.